If you want to create a Lift Test to measure the impact of your advertising campaigns, please contact your Smartly.io Account Manager to get started.

 When specifying an objective make sure you choose an event from the correct pixel or app (see screenshot below).
 Alternatively, you can combine events from multiple pixels or apps into a single objective, as described above.

-Lift Test results are available by clicking the Show details link in Library → Ad Studies.
+Lift Test results are available by clicking the Show details link in Account Library → Ad Studies.

 You can see results when there are at least 100 conversions in the treatment and control groups combined.
 However, 100 conversions is rarely enough to get statistically significant results!
 Results are updated daily, so if you cannot see results now check again tomorrow.